How it works

 Yes.
 The sessions are confidential.

 The only exceptions to confidentiality are if you are at risk of harming yourself of someone else.
+We would always talk to you first if we felt we needed to involve someone else in your care.

-Get a free 10 minute consultation
+Book a free 15 minute consultation

 To schedule a free, 10-minute consultation then please get in touch using this form or the details below.